fastcat/wirelink/PROTOCOL.md

 * Subject (N bytes)
 * Value (N bytes)

-The "varint" fields use Go / Protocol Buffer's
+The "varint" / "uvarint" fields use Go / Protocol Buffer's [varint encoding](https://developers.google.com/protocol-buffers/docs/encoding#varints).
-[varint encoding](https://developers.google.com/protocol-buffers/docs/encoding#varints).

 The value of the Attribute field determines the expected length and